bryanhanson/UtiliDuino/CONTRIBUTING.md

 ### Reporting Bugs & Suggesting Features

 One of the easiest ways to contribute is to let us know when you think you have found a bug, or if you think a new feature would be desirable.
 Both can be submitted using [issues](https://github.com/bryanhanson/UtiliDuino/issues).
 Be sure that your version of `R` and all packages are up-to-date.
-Then include a reproducible example demonstrating the problem, preferably using one of the built-in data sets.
+Then include a reproducible example demonstrating the problem.

 ## Infrastructure

 ### Branches

-The `main` branch is basically a release branch and the code is always updated and tagged for a CRAN release.
-Documentation is based on the `main` branch.
-Between CRAN releases, the version on the `main` branch may advance in small ways (and hence the documented version may be ahead of the CRAN version).
-The `devel` branch is used as a pre-release branch and ideally always works, and will be the basis for the next CRAN release.
-Additional branches will be created as needed; see below.
+Coming later.

 ### Continuous Integration

-Github Actions are used to automate certain tasks.
-Pushing the `main` or `devel` branches will cause a build and check to occur.
-Pushing the `main` branch will cause the documentation to be updated.
-The scripts controlling these actions are in `.github/workflows`.
+Coming later.

 ### Versioning